DR J ALISON ROSENBLITT

 WELCOME TO MY ACADEMIC WEB-PAGE

-I read Ancient and Modern History as an undergraduate at Wadham College (Oxford).
-I did my graduate work on the speeches from Sallust’s Historiae and I am presently a lecturer at Balliol College and at New College (Oxford).
-I teach across the Roman history periods.
+I have been at Oxford since I read Ancient and Modern History as an undergraduate at Wadham.
+I did my graduate work on the speeches from Sallust’s Historiae and I now teach across the Roman history periods.
 I love teaching: I think that students ask good questions.
-I can be contacted by post at New College and by e-mail at “firstname.lastname@example.org”.
+I have an academia.edu profile here, and I can be contacted by e-mail at “email@example.com”.

 2013.
 ‘Pretentious Scansion, Fascist Aesthetics, and a Father-complex for Joyce: E.E.
 Cummings on Sapphics and Ezra Pound.’
-Forthcoming in the Cambridge Classical Journal 59.2.
+Cambridge Classical Journal 59.

 2012.
 ‘Rome and North Korea: Totalitarian Questions.’
 Greece & Rome 59, 202-13.